 -

-Washington's Cellphone-Use and Texting-While-Driving Laws
+Washington's Cell Phone-Use and Texting-While-Driving Laws

 -

-Washington's Speeding Ticket Penalties
+Washington's Speeding Laws and Ticket Penalties

 Like most other states, Washington has two types of speeding laws: absolute speed limits and a basic speeding law.
 This article explains the differences between the two and the consequences of each type of violation.